PAGE UNDER CONSTRUCTION

 HIS 490 Independent Study (3-4) This course allows a student to independently examine a problem in history and present it in the form of a formal research paper.
 Offered upon request.
 Prerequisite: Junior standing and permission of the instructor.

-HIS 499 History Seminar (3-4) Seminars in History are offered periodically.
-These are advanced courses dealing with some specific issue in history and are usually restricted to upper classmen.
-Seminar formats will differ with each instructor, but generally, along with traditional lectures by the professor, seminars allow students the unique opportunity to do advanced research within the subject area of the seminar and to exchange their results through oral reports and class discussions.
+HIS 499 SEMINAR: HISTORY OF THE BAPTISTS (4) This is one of five required seminars.
+The course focuses on the origin and growth of the Baptist denomation from the time of Christ to the present.
+The Landmark position of Baptist History is presented.
+Seminar formats will differ with each instructor, but generally, along with regular lectures by the professor, seminars allow students the unique opportunity to do advanced research within the subject area of the seminar and to exchange their results through oral reports and class discussions.
 A formal research paper of the student’s work is usually submitted to the instructor.
-Prerequisite: Permission of instructor.
+Prerequisite: Permission of instructor.Generally restricted to upper classmen with permission of the instructor.

 HOMILETICS